open-telemetry/semantic-conventions/docs/dotnet/dotnet-dns-metrics.md

 | `error.type` | string | One of the resolution errors or the full name of exception type.
 [2] | `host_not_found`; `no_recovery`; `System.Net.Sockets.SocketException` | Conditionally Required: if and only if an error has occurred. |

 **[1]:** The name being queried.
 If the name field contains non-printable characters (below 32 or above 126), those characters should be represented as escaped base 10 integers (\DDD).
 Back slashes and quotes should be escaped.
-Tabs, carriage returns, and line feeds should be converted to \t, \r, and
+Tabs, carriage returns, and line feeds should be converted to \t, \r, and \n respectively.
-\n respectively.

-**[2]:** Following errors code are reported:
+**[2]:** The following errors codes are reported:

 - "host_not_found"
 - "try_again"